thestumbler/buspirate5-micropython-experiment/readme.md

 folder in this repository BUS_PIRATE5 for making a custom MP build.
 Note: Testing with the default Thonny MicroPython to install MP failed.
 It seems that the code fails when run under v1.23 of MP.

+A pre-built UF2 image is provided in the repository in the RP2 folder.

 #### Local FLASH drive size